Windshield Replacement Quotes: Best Prices 2019

 How and Why Windshields Become Damaged

 Most people get their windshield replaced every 7 years from normal wear and tear.
 Over time the seal around the windshield begins to weaken, and the daily stresses of sun, wind, and rain begin to weaken the glass itself.
 However, without proper care and under environmentally stressful circumstances, the lifespan of your windshield can dramatically ecrease.
 Windshield damage can occur for a number of reasons.

-It's important to understand that your windshield is comprised of thousands of molecular bonds.
-With a decrease or increase in temperature and moisture, your windshield expands and then shrinks.
+It's important to understand that a vehicle's windshield is comprised of thousands of molecular bonds.
+With a decrease or increase in temperature and moisture, a windshield expands and then shrinks.
 Over time, this expansion and shrinking causes those bonds to weaken, making it much easier for your windshield to become scratched.

-Dragging dry, cracked, or dirty windshield wipers across your windshield glass can cause scratches that eventually grow and turn into long cracks and deep pits.
-It's important that your windshield wipers make full contact with your glass, in order to effectively clean the glass, and to prevent dragging debris across the glass surface.
+Dragging dry, cracked, or dirty windshield wipers across windshield glass can cause scratches that eventually grow and turn into long cracks and deep pits.
+It's important that the wipers make full contact with your glass, in order to effectively clean the glass, in order to effectively clean the glass, and to prevent dragging debris across the glass surface.

 In fact, what starts out as a simple scratch or small chip can easily turn into serious damage to your windshield's glass just by driving on rough road, or going over potholes.
 Because the molecular bonds are now damaged, all it takes is your vehicle vibrating at just the right moment for that scratch to turn into a crack and spider out.